hplp/ai-hardware-project-ethan-bella-eric/README.md

 - Eric Sheetz

 ## Project Title:
-Bioacoustic Bird Identification
+Bioacoustic Animal Identification

 ## Project Description:
-(Provide a short description of the problem you're addressing) Identify local birds based on their calls using TinyML on a microcontroller
+(Provide a short description of the problem you're addressing) Identify local wildlife based on their calls using TinyML on a microcontroller

 ## Key Objectives:
 - Determine ideal hardware, determine ML network structure.
 - Determine classification categories and train network.
-- Use the deployed hardware with the trained network to correctly identify birds based on their calls.
+- Use the deployed hardware with the trained network to correctly identify animals based on their calls.

 ## Technology Stack:
 (List the hardware platform, software tools, language(s), etc. you plan to use)